rentry/rentry.github.io/_posts/2017-12-31-content-writes-itself.md

   of gross domestic product</a> (GDP) in {{ include.year }}
 ```

-And if extractive sector employment comprised over 2% of the state’s total employment, Liquid will evaluate and print the related content.
+And if extractive sector employment comprises over 2% of the state’s total employment, Liquid will evaluate and print the related content.

 ```liquid
   {% if jobs_percent > 2 %}, and jobs in the extractive industries made up <a href="#employment">{{ jobs_percent | percent }}%